moose-team/friends/README.md

 build a browser client so it's easy for users to pop into a channel without installing anything :-) Using WebRTC means that web peers are just like desktop clients.

-What's if there's no Internet connection?
+### What if there's no Internet connection?

 We support multicast DNS, also known as Bonjour, to send messages to anyone on your local network.

-What if there's no Wi-Fi router?
+### What if there's no Wi-Fi router?

 What if your friend's device isn't on the same network?
 We support BlueTooth LE, so you can just send messages / transfer files to anyone physically near you. (this is still a proof-of-concept, working on it)

-We connect over all transports and just use the best one.
+**We connect over all transports and just use the best one.**

 All the data for the channels/rooms you've joined is replicated using [hyperlog](https://www.npmjs.com/package/hyperlog), a merkle DAG that replicates based on